cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

   PWD=/
 ```

-Not bad, we've solved the information leak.
+Not bad, we solved the information leak from the guest and we are able to observe that performing changes in the context of the child process stay local to the child process.

-#### Universal Time Sharing
+## Linux Namespaces

-Imagine an scenario where we have a program that need to change the hostname work, if you execute that program in your machine it can mess with other programs, like some network file sharing services.
-To solve that problem we are going to add a new feature to our containment technology.
+### Universal Time Sharing

-Before we continue we need to talk a little bit about [Linux Namespaces](https://en.wikipedia.org/wiki/Linux_namespaces).
+Imagine an scenario where we have to deal with a program that need to change the hostname of the machine to work, if you execute this particular program in your machine it can mess with other programs, like some network file sharing services.
+Imagine that somebody give us the task to look for the most efficient way to do this, first option coming to mind is using a VM, but we need to provision the VM (Memory, Storage, CPU, etc..), install the OS.
+It can take easily a couple of hour.
+Other possible way to solve this problem is to somehow the Kernel allow us to virtualise some features, this is when [Linux Namespaces](https://en.wikipedia.org/wiki/Linux_namespaces) come handy.

 Here is a quick illustration.

 ```
                  Linux Kernel
  +-----------------------------------------------+

-            Global Namespace { UTS, ... }
+    Global Namespace's { UTS, PID, MOUNTS ... }
  +-----------------------------------------------+

          parent                   child process